VitorGultzgoff/shoe-store/README.md

 ### Tech side

 - Setup project in a docker structure to get easier to manage environments, scale, and setup cross-env.
+- Setup a better scale process for syncing inventory suggestions data.
 - Setup advanced generic UI components to make maintenance and A/B tests easier.
 - Transfer the box styling of Material UI from JSX into style files in a styled-components structure.
 - Unit & Integrations testing.

 ### Product side

+- Include search in the Dashboard page, searching for content types.
+- Include search in the Stores & Models pages, searching for general data.
 - Include an option for the user to switch between tables and cards in the stores & products views.
 - The totalizers in the Dashboard(like sales amount, total stores) shall show secondary information, which displays how much the information increased or decreased in the latest minutes.
 - Apply animations on the initial dashboard render by not displaying all data at once, resulting in better UX.